mvolkmann/wrec-vscode-lint-extension/README.md

   While this is running, "Wrec lint" will be displayed in the status bar.
   When it completes, the status bar will display either "Wrec ok" or "Wrec {issue-count"}".
-  Lines where issues are found are marked with yellow squigglies and hovering over those displays an error message.
+  Lines where issues are found are marked with yellow (warning) or red (error) squigglies and hovering over those displays an error message.
   The issues are also appended to the "OUTPUT" panel, which you can open manually by selecting View ...
 Output (cmd-shift-u)